 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-: Demonstrating the procedure will be , a from my laboratory.
+Paolo Brambilla: Demonstrating the procedure will be Claudia Cinnante, a neuroradiologist from our institution.

 INTERVIEW: Author saying the above.